List of characters in Dark: Magnus Nielsen

 Magnus Nielsen (portrayed by Moritz Jahn) is the son of Ulrich and Katharina Nielsen.
 He is in a relationship with Franziska Doppler.

 Jana Nielsen

 Jana Nielsen (portrayed by Tatja Seibt) is the mother of Ulrich and Mads Nielsen and the wife of Tronte Nielsen.
-In 1986, Jana's son Mads goes missing which leaves Jana distraught and somewhat mentally damaged; ever since Jana held on to the belief that Mads may still be alive.
+In 1986, Jana's son Mads goes missing, leaving Jana distraught; she still holds on to the belief that Mads may still be alive.

 Tronte Nielsen

 Tronte Nielsen (portrayed by Walter Kreye) is the father of Ulrich and Mads Nielsen and the husband of Jana Nielsen.
 In 2020, he is visited by Claudia Tiedemann who takes him to Regina's grave in 2053, and tells him that he must kill Regina in order to keep everything in order.
 Tronte then, in 2020, smothers Regina with a pillow telling her that it is the only way to save her.

 Doppler family

 Charlotte Doppler

 Charlotte Doppler (portrayed by Karoline Eichhorn) is the mother of Franziska and Elisabeth Doppler and the wife of Peter Doppler.
 She is also the chief of the Winden Police.
 Charlotte was born in 2041 and as a baby, she was kidnapped (by an older version of herself and Elisabeth) from her parents, Hanno and Elisabeth, and was taken back in time to 1971, where she was given to H.G.
 Tannhaus - who would go on to become Charlotte's legal guardian.
 Charlotte's daughter Elisabeth is also her biological mother.